 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-For last week’s practice question, we quizzed test takers on what to do when premeal glucose is too low.
-49% of respondents chose the best answer.
-We want to share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!
+For last week’s practice question, we quizzed participants on insulin storage guidelines.
+55% of respondents chose the best answer.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question